anjali0madaan/HCMSAReimagined/replit.md

 Official website for Haryana Civil Medical Services Association (HCMSA) - a professional association serving civil medical officers and healthcare professionals in Haryana.

 ## Recent Changes
+- **Navigation Fixed**: Fixed menu navigation to properly scroll to corresponding sections on homepage - all menu items (About, News, Events, Publications, Gallery, Contact) now correctly navigate to their respective sections
+- **Complete Homepage Sections**: Added all missing homepage sections with proper IDs for navigation:
+  - About section with HCMSA description and statistics
+  - News section with latest articles
+  - Events section with upcoming events
+  - Publications section with featured documents
+  - Gallery section with event photos and activities
+  - Contact section with office details and contact information
-- **Smooth Navigation**: Implemented smooth scrolling navigation for all sections (About, News, Events, Publications, Gallery, Contact) with proper header offset calculation
+- **Smooth Navigation**: Implemented smooth scrolling navigation for all sections with proper header offset calculation
 - **Logo Update**: Updated header to use official HCMSA logo image instead of text-based logo
 - **Events System**: Removed all registration buttons from events and created comprehensive events listing page at /events
 - **Publications Section**: Added complete publications section with individual document detail pages